 What is a "benefit for creditors" and how is it calculated?

 This principle does not apply to liquidations.
 It applies to sequestrations.
 You can look up the meaning under the tab “liquidation”.

-A Secured Creditor is a creditor which olds security for the credit.
+A Secured Creditor is a creditor which holds security for the credit.
 Examples: bond over your company’s property, motorcar/asset finance etc. He stands first in line in the asset is sold.